bhavik25-cpu/nodejs--interview-theory/README.md

 **Event loop**

+The event loop is a fundamental part of JavaScript's runtime that allows it to handle asynchronous operations while remaining single-threaded.
+It works by placing asynchronous tasks (like I/O operations, network requests, or timers) into a queue.
+The event loop continuously checks this queue and processes tasks one at a time, executing the callbacks when the main thread is free.
+This mechanism ensures JavaScript can handle multiple tasks efficiently without blocking the execution of other code, keeping the application responsive

 The event loop is a fundamental concept in the design and execution of many asynchronous programming environments, including Node.js.
 It is a mechanism that allows programs to execute code asynchronously by handling events and event-driven callbacks.
 The event loop is crucial for managing I/O operations, ensuring responsiveness, and avoiding blocking in single-threaded environments.